Introduction

 Reproducibility

-First, go to the sanger-tol/genomeassembly releases page and find the latest version number - numeric only (eg. 1.3.1).
+First, go to the sanger-tol/genomeassembly releases page and find the latest pipeline version - numeric only (eg. 1.3.1).
 Then specify this when running the pipeline with -r (one hyphen) - eg. -r 1.3.1.
+Of course, you can switch to another version by changing the number after the -r flag.

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.